JustinDFuller/justindfuller.com/content/posts/go-things-i-love-first-class-concurrency.md

 fmt.Printf("Ints %v", ints)
 ```

-Yes, it technically works, but this is not the most idiomatic Go and it's not the safest way to write this program.
+Yes, it works, but this is not the most idiomatic Go and it's not the safest way to write this program.
 In this example there are 11 goroutines with access to the `ints` slice (one running this functions, ten more spawned by the loop).
 In this simple example nothing bad happens but when the codebase grows to thousands or millions of lines of code there's no longer any guarantee that things will behave as expected.

 Here's one idea of how to convert the bad example to idiomatic Go that communicates through channels.